Geometric surgeries of three-dimensional flag structures and non-uniformizable examples: Introduction

 \subsection{Combination of Kleinian flag manifolds by surgery}

-For any discrete subgroup $\Gamma\subset\PGL{3}$ acting properly discontinuously on an open subset $\Omega\subset\X$, the quotient $\Gamma\backslash\Omega$ bears a canonical flag structure (defined by the continuous sections of the canonical projection $\Omega\to\Gamma\backslash\Omega$), and such flag structures are called \emph{Kleinian}.
-Kleinian examples will be produced by surgery through the following result proved in section \ref{label-proofKleiniangluing} (see Theorem \ref{theorem-Kleinian-connectedsum}), inspired from an argument initially proved in \cite[\S 5.6]{kulkarni_uniformization_1986} for conformal structures. \begin{theoremintro} A flag surgery of Kleinian flag manifolds is a Kleinian flag structure. \end{theoremintro}
+For any discrete subgroup $\Gamma\subset\PGL{3}$ acting properly discontinuously on an open subset $\Omega\subset\X$, the quotient $\Gamma\backslash\Omega$ bears a canonical flag structure and such flag structures are called \emph{Kleinian}.
+Kleinian examples will be produced by surgery through the following result proved in subsection \ref{subsubsection-Kleinianexamples} (see Theorem \ref{theorem-Kleinian-connectedsum}), following an argument initially proved in \cite[\S 5.6]{kulkarni_uniformization_1986} for conformal structures. \begin{theoremintro} A flag surgery of Kleinian flag manifolds is a Kleinian flag structure. \end{theoremintro}

 Actually, most of the known Kleinian flag structures arise from \emph{Anosov representations}, forming an important and deeply studied class of examples.
-Such representations $\rho\colon\Gamma\to\PGL{3}$ of hyperbolic groups $\Gamma$ into $\PGL{3}$ admit $\rho(\Gamma)$-invariant open subset $\Omega_\rho\subset\X$ with a proper, discontinuous and cocompact action of $\rho(\Gamma)$, and yield thus a closed Kleinian flag manifold $\rho(\Gamma)\backslash\Omega_\rho$.
-We refer to \cite{barbot_flag_2001,barbot_three-dimensional_2010} for the first examples of flag Anosov representations (having actually appear before the introduction of Anosov representations themselves) and to \cite{guichard_anosov_2012,kapovich_dynamics_2018} for the general theory, providing domains of discontinuity for Anosov subgroups in a more general setting.
+Such representations $\rho\colon\Gamma\to\PGL{3}$ of hyperbolic groups $\Gamma$ into $\PGL{3}$ admit a $\rho(\Gamma)$-invariant open subset $\Omega_\rho\subset\X$ with a proper, discontinuous and cocompact action of $\rho(\Gamma)$, and yield thus a closed Kleinian flag manifold $\rho(\Gamma)\backslash\Omega_\rho$.
+We refer to \cite{barbot_flag_2001,barbot_three-dimensional_2010} for the first examples of flag Anosov representations (having actually appeared before the introduction of Anosov representations themselves) and to \cite{guichard_anosov_2012,kapovich_dynamics_2018} for the general theory, providing domains of discontinuity for Anosov subgroups in a more general setting.
+In the recent preprint \cite{nolteConcaveFoliatedFlag2024}, three-dimensional flag structures with a Hitchin holonomy are studied in link with some specific distinguished foliations.